 What are the ingredients in Amturnide?

-Active ingredients: Aliskiren hemifumarate, amlodipine besylate, and HCTZ.
+Active ingredients: aliskiren hemifumarate, amlodipine besylate, and hydrochlorothiazide.

 Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, iron oxide red, iron oxide yellow, iron oxide black, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, talc, and titanium dioxide.